Kiddie-1410/Phongs-Adventure/_posts/2023-10-15-hotel_reservation_prediction.markdown

 #### **Drop unnescessary columns** <a name="Drop_unnescessary_columns"></a>

-drop columns below cause of:
+Drop columns below cause of:
 - **reservation_status**: exactly as 'is_canceled' columns
 - **reservation_status_date**: not see the use
 - **arrival_date_year**: this analysis focus on customer behaviours in months and days